These exciting day trips from Nagoya are full of must-go adventures!

 Explore: Toba Aquarium

-The Toba Aquarium is the only aquarium in Japan where you can see the dugong.
+The Toba Aquarium is the only one in Japan where you can see a dugong.
 Photo credit: Iseshima-kanko.jp

-One of the largest aquariums in Japan, the Toba Aquarium houses many different types of sea creatures like sea lions, otters, walruses, as well as animals like fishing cats.
-It also houses the mysterious dugong — the creature said to inspire mermaid legends!
+One of the largest aquariums in Japan, the Toba Aquarium houses many different types of sea creatures like sea lions, otters, and walruses.
+It also houses the mysterious dugong — a creature said to inspire mermaid legends!